FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

     pass
 ```

-??? info "Running your Parser"
+??? tip "Running your Parser"
     ### Front-end
     In everyday NOMAD use, the user only interacts with NOMAD via the GUI or API.
     NOMAD will regulate parsing as the user uploads via these channels.